Azerbaijan–Belarus relations: Military cooperation

 The acceleration of the relations between Defense Ministries of both countries is in the interest of both sides.
 Azerbaijan has been described as largest weapons buyer of Belarus.
 On 14 November 2008, Belarus and Azerbaijan signed an agreement on military cooperation.

 According to a joint journalistic investigation by the Buro Media, Hetq and OCCRP, during the Second Nagorno-Karabakh War, Azerbaijan shot down Armenian drones with the Pechora-2TM air defense system, purchased from the private Belarusian arms manufacturer Tetraedr.

-Humanitarian area
+Cultural area

-Joint issue of Azerbaijan and Belarus.
+Commemorative stamps produced by Azerbaijan.
 Musical instruments.

 Cultural relations are at stable level.
-Azerbaijani and Belarusian cinematographers constantly take an active part in film festivals held in both countries.
 On May 22–24, 2007 Azerbaijan Culture Days were held in Minsk and Bobruysk.
 However, current level of relations in tourism and education remains as weak.

-Azerbaijani diaspora organizations remains active.
-Former Israeli ambassador to Belarus is Azerbaijani-born Yosef Shagal.
-Azerbaijanis appear in Belarusian popular culture as well that Belarusian singer of Azerbaijani origin Gunesh Abasova was awarded with "State of Award of Republic of Belarus".
-One of the most known TV hosts in Belarus Leila Ismailаva is also an Azerbaijani.